jordAzn02/badUSB/README.md

 # BadUSB
-# creating a badUSB attack using zero dollars
+# Creating a badUSB attack using zero dollars

 badusb attack using mimikatz software